Rose Petal

 Look For

-- Petals are vibrant in color without browning or discoloration
+- Petals display vibrant color appropriate to variety (rich reds, pinks, cream, or bi-colors) without browning or discoloration

 Avoid